-If you’re a beginner triathlete or just starting to take interest in the sport, you’ll understandably be unfamiliar with the vernacular surrounding triathlons.
+If you’re a beginner triathlete or just starting to take an interest in the sport, you’ll understandably be unfamiliar with triathlon lingo.

 Questions like “What is a transition?”, “What is an Ironman?” and even “What is a triathlon?” are common among novices.

-Furthermore, one of the most frequent points of confusion for triathlon neophytes surrounds triathlon vs Ironman, wondering how a triathlon and an Ironman are different.
+Furthermore, one of the most frequent points of confusion for triathlon neophytes surrounds triathlon vs Ironman, wondering how a triathlon and an Ironman differ.

 Don’t worry; there’s a fairly simple distinction between an Ironman vs triathlon, so while you may have to busy yourself with triathlon training, you won’t have to spend an endless amount of time understanding Ironman vs triathlon events.

-Ready for a quick primer on triathlon vs Ironman?
+Ready for a quick primer on the details between a triathlon vs Ironman?
 Keep reading to get your bearings in the sport.

 What Is A Triathlon?

-A triathlon is a multi-sport event that includes three specific disciplines sequenced back to back.
+A triathlon is a multi-sport event with three specific disciplines sequenced back to back.
 Athletes first complete a swim segment, then transition to a bike segment, and then finish with a run.

 Between each of the three segments of the triathlon race, there is a “transition,” where the athlete swaps their gear or kit before embarking on the next portion of the event.